01 Getting Started

 Screenshot showing the home page dropdown menu expanded with the My Details page highlighted

-On this page, there is a stepper element that we added from the element list under Containers.
+We added a stepper element from the element list under Containers on this page.

 Screenshot displaying the stepper element located in the containers tab